Chocolate Coffee Mousse (5 Ingredients!)

 - 3 large egg yolks

-- Melt the chocolate (either a bowl over boiling water, or in small increments in the microwave).
+- Melt the 8 ounces semi sweet chocolate (either a bowl over boiling water, or in small increments in the microwave).

-- In a saucepan, whisk together the egg yolks, espresso powder, 4 tablespoons of the sugar, and ¾ cup of the cream.
+- In a saucepan, whisk together 3 large egg yolks, 2 teaspoons instant espresso powder, 2/3 of the 6 tablespoons white sugar, and ¾ cup of the 2 cups heavy cream.
 Cook over medium heat, stirring constantly with a rubber spatula for 2 minutes, until the coffee dissolves and is blended completely.
 The color will be a caramel brown.

 - Add the mixture, to the melted chocolate and whisk until smooth.
 Refrigerate until completely chilled.